jaslam94/Junaid.GoogleGemini.Net/README.md

 4. ModelInfoService
 5. EmbeddingService

 Each service has an interface.
-Obtain service instances through their interfaces from the DI container.
+Obtain service instances by using their interfaces from the DI container.

 The first three services from the above list contain the `GenereateContentAsync` method to generate text-only content, the `StreamGenereateContentAsync` method to provide a stream of text-only output and the `CountTokensAsync` method to count tokens.